 If your doctor suspects there are underlying anatomical reasons for your snoring such as narrower airways, large adenoids or a nasal obstruction, they may request an Xray or scan of the area to check for confirmation of these irregularities.

-It’s important to know that most snoring is completely harmless, apart from being the cause of a few grumpy conversations with those you’re depriving of a peaceful night’s sleep, but loud or particularly disruptive snoring can sometimes be a symptom of obstructive sleep apnea or can be caused by problems that need addressing surgically.
+It’s important to know that most snoring is completely harmless, apart from being the cause of a few grumpy conversations with those you’re depriving of a peaceful night’s sleep, but loud or particularly disruptive snoring can sometimes be a symptom of obstructive sleep apnoea or can be caused by problems that need addressing surgically.

 Remedies For Snoring